cariboufute/locale-route/readme.md

 **This package is now on alpha stage.
 It should be functional.
 Please check it but test it throughoutly before using it in production.**

+## Change log

+Please see [changelog](changelog.md) for more information what has changed recently and what will be added soon.

 ## Requirements

 - PHP 7